crajcan/the_rust_programming_language/notes.md

 Notice this only works in this case because the `Vec<T>` is specified to be a `Vec<String>`, and `String` implements `Display`.

-Unfortuneately, the _newtype_ would not have all the methods of the value it's holding.
+Unfortunately, the _newtype_ would not have all the methods of the value it's holding.
 We would have to reimplement them all manually on the wrapper type by deferring to `self.0`.
 We could give the wrapper type all the methods of the inner type by implementing `Deref` on the wrapper type.

+### Advanced Types

-### Using the NewType Pattern for Type Safety and Abstraction
+#### Using the NewType Pattern for Type Safety and Abstraction

 Newtypes are useful for carrying the units of a value: